davide-casiraghi/ci-global-calendar/README.md

 For this reason a **TDD approach** is encouraged.

 Unit tests and browser tests are implemented using **PHPUnit** and **Laravel Dusk**.
-Before merge on the branch master please check the testsrunning in the root folder:
+Before merge on the branch master please check the testsrunning in the project root folder:
 - **./vendor/bin/phpunit**
 - **php artisan dusk**
 ## How to setup the local test environment